aciccarello/ciccarello.me/_posts/2015-08-31-do-you-think-you-are-thankful.md

 Americans taking the far journey to their small town in the bush of Africa.

 {% include image.html
-    file="/assets/img/liberia-camp-4-kids.jpg"
+    file: "/assets/img/liberia-camp-4-kids.jpg"
-    alt="african children of different ages on a dirt road in front of a house with two motorcycle tires for games" caption="Children in Camp Four"
+    alt: "african children of different ages on a dirt road in front of a house with two motorcycle tires for games"
+    caption: "Children in Camp Four"
 %}

 But more significantly people thanked God for their blessings.
 At church